tomhrr/cosh/README.md

     )
     cosh$

-Get the fields names from the JSON file, and print them to standard
+Get the field names from the JSON file, and print them to standard
 output:

     cosh$ test-data/json2 f<; from-json; keys; println for;